 University Libraries has launched a new default search tool called MNCAT Discovery, which is delivered via a new mobile-friendly website.
 MNCAT Discovery allows users to search and access the overwhelming majority of articles and other materials made available by the Libraries, as well as books and other Libraries holdings.

 Over the last year, the Health Sciences Libraries (HSL) — the Bio-Medical Library, Veterinary Medicine Library, and Wangensteen Historical Library — answered nearly 17,000 questions for their patrons as part of their Reference Services.

 Author Olivia Laing will appear Jan 23, 7:00 p.m. at Common Good Books in St. Paul, to discuss her new book, ”The Trip to Echo Spring."
 In her research for the book, Laing referenced the John Berryman Papers, housed at the University of Minnesota Libraries.
 The archives are located in the Libraries’ Literary Manuscripts Collection at Andersen Library.

 In a series of "Read This Book!" episodes, Lisa Von Drasek discusses her favorite children's books for 2013.
 Von Drasek is the curator of the Children's Literature Research Collections at the University of Minnesota Libraries.

 An exhibit at the University of Minnesota Libraries will illuminate the medicine of Edwardian England as portrayed on Downton Abbey.

-Join us for the 10th Annual NOMMO African American Author Series, featuring poet Marilyn Nelson and host Alexs Pate at Cowles Auditorium.
-The evening will include readings, a discussion between Nelson and Pate, and time for questions from the audience.
+Join us for the 10th Annual NOMMO African American Author Series, featuring poet Kevin Young and host Alexs Pate at Cowles Auditorium.
+The evening will include readings, a discussion between Young and Pate, and time for questions from the audience.